 Escape the hustle and bustle of the city and enjoy a more rural way of life while on holiday learning English in Gozo.

 If this sounds like your ideal, you will love it here, it’s the more laid-back, more traditional and natural part of Malta.
 If you’re looking for a place to unwind while taking English courses in nature, BELS Gozo is the place for you.

-Located just south-west of Victoria, Gozo’s capital, Kerċem has become home to BELS (Business English Language School) since 1997.
+Located just south-west of Victoria, Gozo’s capital, Kerċem has been home to BELS (Business English Language School) since 1997.
 Kerċem is a small village of less than 2,000 people set in one of the most picturesque parts of Gozo, between Lunzjata Valley and three green hills, and stretching as far as Xlendi cliffs.

 Kerċem offers easy access to some of Gozo’s best country walks and cycling, and plenty of things to do within walking distance or a short bus ride.
 Local cultural activities include the village festa, held in July, and a popular, traditional fair, held in April-May near the pond at L-Għadira ta’ Sarraflu.